kube-vip/kube-vip/README.md

 # kube-vip (WIP)

-Kubernetes Control Plane Virtual IP and Load-Balancer
+Kubernetes Virtual IP and Load-Balancer for both control pane and Kubernetes services

 The idea behind `kube-vip` is a small self-contained Highly-Available option for all environments, especially: